aarnphm/aarnphm.github.io/content/posts/Chaos.md

 This untamed curious inner child, still clung to my being, propels me forward.
 Such that it is this inner chaos that encourage me to embark on this journey of understanding.

-Let's begin this discussion of chaos through a Socratic dialect:

-Who is Q?

-Who is A?

 ## Q: who are you trying to become?